 Task Card Approach: Benefits and Distinctives

 The learning environment used within the Task Card Approach is another thing to consider.
-This learning environment builds interests in the learning material creating eagerness to study within the students.
-The Task Cards require work, but it is the sort of work that fully engages student efforts.
-This increases their sense of ease in work as well as their sense of accomplishment.
+The Montessori inspired prepared environment builds interests creating eagerness to study and explore.
+The Task Card Approach fully engages students.
+This kind of work increases their sense of mastery and personal accomplishment.

-Beyond this, the tasks are open ended.
-They allow students to read with their individual experience of discovery in mind.
-In this high tech era of instant information, it is easy to forget that there is meaning within the process of discovery.
+The open ended nature of the tasks, allow students to research and respond with their innate and individual pursuit of discovery in mind.
+In this high tech era of instant information, it is vital that we provide students with learning opportunities that include the process of discovery.
 At times, interest will take over and send students in a new direction within the material.
-This is ideal and you can trust that I included many 'sneaky' rabbit trails within the tasks for the benefit of my own children.
+This is ideal and encouraged.

-Alongside this element of freedom and exploration is the inherent direction that comes from the arrangement and specificity built into the topics covered.
-The logical, topical, and/or chronological progression of the cards serve to reinforce the student's learning of standard content and vocabulary while your student interacts directly with the material in a way that balances freedom, exploration, and direction.
+Along with this element of freedom and exploration, the task cards are designed to keep students on track.
+They receive direction from the arrangement and specificity built into the program.
+The logical, topical, and chronological progression of the cards reinforce standard content and vocabulary while allowing students to interact directly with material in a way that balances freedom, exploration, and direction.

-In addition to a Prepared Environment, a block of time should be set aside for Task Card use.
-This would be something like Tuesday and Thursday from 1:00-2:00 or could be viewed more simply as 'an hour in the early afternoon.'
-We have frequently used a three hour morning block for our basic work.
-This includes: math, and language arts primarily, but also includes other subjects like Latin, music theory, or logic.
-A shorter afternoon block follows and includes our enrichment studies.
-These are: history, science, nature study, composers, and art done in rotation.
-Whatever you decide to do with your schedule, it is important to have a block of time set aside.
-Students enter their Task Card area and dig into the tasks.
-Mom can be nearby reading to younger children or tending other needs.
-If you find that the Task Card Approach is not working in your home, assess if your prepared the environment and evaluate your faithfulness to using a block of time as these are the keys to success with this approach.
+In addition to a Prepared Environment, a block of time should be set aside as a work period.
+I recommend the use of a three hour morning block for completing basic work.
+This includes: math, and language arts and other foundational subjects like Latin, music theory, or logic.
+A shorter afternoon block is then set aside for interacting with history and science.
+Recitation and Enrichment is well placed after breakfast or lunch, or perhaps, done once a week on Fridays.
+Whatever you decide regarding your schedule, it is important to have regular work periods during which students can fully dig into their research.
+If you find that the Task Card Approach is not working, assess your prepared the environment and evaluate your use of work period as these are the keys to success with this approach.

 Because one of the goals of the Task Card Approach is to engage the student directly with the material, their responses should be accepted 'as is.'
-This requires an element of trust in the learning process.
-At times, this can feel uncomfortable, especially for those who are coming from the paradigm of 'right or wrong.'
+This requires an element of trust in the learning process and an, at times, feel uncomfortable, especially for those who are coming from a paradigm of 'right or wrong.'
 The larger goal of facilitating a strong and interested learning process should be kept in mind.

-That said, communicating a standard for work provides security for the child.
-I recommend large goals such as: read for detail, respond with detail, and do your work with care.
-If a child is struggling to meet your standards, ask them to evaluate their work in light of these three things daily.
-Increase the standard gradually.
+That said, communicating a standard for student response is vital to the learning atmosphere and study habits you hope to develop in your students.
+I recommend beginning with sweeping goals such as: read for detail, respond with detail, and do your work with care.
+As students grow in ability to research and respond, increase the standard gradually.
 Focusing on one area of improvement at a time will bring greater success than trying to fix everything at once.
-Perhaps it would be good to ask for more care taken with spelling for one month and greater attention to detail in their sketches the next month.
+For example, as you evaluate student work, ask for more care to be taken with spelling for one month and mention that you would like to see greater attention to detail in their map work or sketches the next month.
 When the long view is kept in mind it is easy to see that four or five months of gradual increases in these areas will lead to improved focus, greater attention to detail, a high level of ownership in the process, and work that meets high standards.

 For most children, entering the prepared environment and sensing ownership of their work is a joyful and fulfilling experience.
-For Moms who are home schooling, the benefits of a fully prepared environment and work done independently and well can't be overstated.
+For Moms who are home schooling and teachers in busy Montessori classrooms, the benefits of a fully prepared environment and work done independently and well can't be overstated.

-The Task Card Approach draws from the Classical, Charlotte Mason, and Montessori approaches to education and learning.
+The Task Card Approach draws from the Classical, Charlotte Mason, and Montessori philosophies of education.
 An extensive discourse on each of these is not within the scope of this article.
 I would, however, like to provide you with a brief survey that shows how they relate to the Task Card Approach as well as a list of recommended reading.
-An understanding of the philosophy behind the Task Card Sets will optimize their use in your home.
+An understanding of the philosophy behind the Task Card Sets will optimize their use in your home or classroom.

 Classical Education, for our purposes here, refers to the revitalization of classical education due to the work of Dorothy Sayers in her essay "The Lost Tools of Learning."
 In this essay she outlined and defined the three stages of the trivium – grammar, logic, and rhetoric.
 Jessie Wise and Susan Wise Bauer's The Well Trained Mind: A Guide to Classical Education at Home is a work that translates the philosophy and methodology of classical education into a workable model for the modern home-school.
-The Task Card Approach supports the goals of grammar stage learning as outlined in these and similar works.
+The Task Card Approach supports the goals of grammar, dialectic, and rhetoric stages of learning as outlined in these and similar works.
 The tasks on the cards present key vocabulary that will be encountered in future years of study.
+The tasks support connection forming of the dialectic stage and the critical thinking and analysis of the rhetoric stage.
 They are also organized by topic using a variation of the four year science and history cycles recommended in The Well Trained Mind.

 Purists may find that the Task Card Approach is not for them, but those who are comfortable with an eclectic approach will see how the Task Card Approach can be adapted to support a variety of specific educational paradigms.
-Those who want to emphasize Charlotte Mason's approach will naturally place their focus on living books and oral narrations.
+The scope and sequence of our materials is classical and those who want to emphasize Charlotte Mason's approach will find that they place their focus on living books and oral narrations.
 Those who want to build a Montessori atmosphere in their home will provide an extra shelf of self correcting materials from one of the Montessori educational catalogs.
-Families who want to build a grammar stage foundation that is rich in memory work will gravitate toward the tasks that ask for research, lists, and memorization.
 The ready-made cards and detailed Introduction pull the best of these approaches together in an engaging and practical way.
 The Task Card Approach has a level of malleability that allows it to go the distance in meeting your unique goals for your family.

 Relational Learning: Overview